 I looked into several options, such as Facebook Live and Google Hangouts, but those are meant for either small groups or where one person does a presentation of some kind to other people.

-We decided to go with Facebook Events and Zoom.
+We decided to go with Facebook Events and Zoom for my virtual baby shower.
 We created a Facebook event to sent out invitations to people, and then we put the Zoom link in the event.
 Zoom will let us communicate easily back and forth between people, and having the Facebook event makes it easy to send any games or printables to people in advance if they want to print them.